What a Guardian Can and Must Do

 The Duty to Promote Independence

 Arizona law does not treat guardianship as a blank check.
-The statute imposes affirmative obligations on the guardian to seek the least restrictive living arrangement, encourage the ward's self-reliance, and actively work toward limiting or ending the guardianship when possible.
+The statute places clear duties on the guardian.
+The guardian must seek the least restrictive living arrangement.

 If appropriate, a guardian shall encourage the ward to develop maximum self-reliance and independence and shall actively work toward limiting or terminating the guardianship and seeking alternatives to guardianship.

-A.R.S. § 14-5312(A)(7)The guardian must also take the ward's own values and wishes into account when making decisions.
-For wards with developmental disabilities, the statute adds additional considerations, including the degree of disability, the presence of other conditions, and the individual's personal desires.
-These requirements reflect Arizona's commitment to treating guardianship as a support structure, not a replacement for the ward's identity and preferences.
+A.R.S. § 14-5312(A)(7)The guardian must also consider the ward's own values and wishes when making decisions.
+For wards with developmental disabilities, the statute adds more factors.
+These include the degree of disability and the person's own desires.